 The City of St. Louis contracted KWAME to provide construction management services for a taxiway reconstruction project at Lambert-St. Louis International Airport, part of a Lambert initiative to modernization the airfield and improve aircraft safety.

-The contract includes three projects: reconstruction of a 35-year-old taxiway, removal of a second taxiway, and reconstruction of an apron.
+The contract included three projects: reconstruction of a 35-year-old taxiway, removal of a second taxiway, and reconstruction of an apron.

 The PCC pavement removed for reconstruction of the 75-foot-wide taxiway is being reused on-site.
-The project also calls for removal of a 6” bituminous layer and a 6” aggregate base, reconstruction of pavement shoulders, installation of drainage under-drains, and improvements to airfield electrical lighting.
-New shoulders and runway/taxiway edge lights also will be installed.
+The project also called for removal of a 6” bituminous layer and a 6” aggregate base, reconstruction of pavement shoulders, installation of drainage under-drains, and improvements to airfield electrical lighting.
+New shoulders and runway/taxiway edge lights also were installed.

-For the taxiway removal project, approximately 3,300 square yards of taxiway pavement and base layers are being replaced with turf.
+For the taxiway removal project, approximately 3,300 square yards of taxiway pavement and base layers were being replaced with turf.

-Reconstruction of the north apron (Lima Pad) includes removal of 23,400 square feet of pavement and base, and construction of an island to eliminate potential runway incursions.
+Reconstruction of the north apron (Lima Pad) included removal of 23,400 square feet of pavement and base, and construction of an island to eliminate potential runway incursions.

-KWAME is providing construction supervision and materials testing services.
+KWAME provided construction supervision and materials testing services.